lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If the processing fails for some reason then, typically, an error message is sent, the protocol is discontinued, and the protocol state erased.
 After having successfully processed the last message (message_3 or message_4 depending on application profile) the protocol is completed, after which no error messages are sent and EDHOC session output MAY be maintained even if error messages are received.
 Further details are provided in the following subsections and in {{error}}.

 Different instances of the same message MUST NOT be processed in one session.
 Note that processing will fail if the same message appears a second time for EDHOC processing in the same session because the state of the protocol has moved on and now expects something else.
-This assumes that message duplication due to re-transmissions is handled by the transport protocol, see {{transport}}.
-The case when the transport does not support message deduplication is addressed in {{duplication}}.
+Message deduplication MUST be done by the transport protocol (see {{transport}}) or, if not supported by the transport, as described in {{duplication}}.

 ## EDHOC Message 1 {#m1}